erwinkn/erwinkn.github.io/content/blog/concrete-intro/index.md

 {{< chart src="charts/materials-production.js" class="full-bleed h-104 md:h-118 xl:h-132 my-4 lg:my-10" >}}

 As we can see, concrete dwarfs the other most common materials, like wood or steel, by far.
 I'm still surprised every time I see these numbers!
-Sure, I knew that we use a lot of concrete - but **more than all the other construction materials combined?** It's important to keep this in mind as we look into the environmental footprint of concrete production.
+Sure, I knew that we use a lot of concrete - but **more than all the other construction materials combined?** It's important to keep this in mind as we look into its environmental footprint.

 ## The climate impact of concrete vs other materials

 Concrete is often seen as dangerous for the environment.
 For good reason!
-The cement industry is the largest industrial emitter of greenhouse gas emissions, responsible for [7-8% of global {{<co2>}} emissions](https://www.iea.org/reports/technology-roadmap-low-carbon-transition-in-the-cement-industry), and the third largest industrial energy consumer, representing 7% of the global industrial energy use.
+The cement industry is the largest industrial emitter of greenhouse gas emissions, responsible for [7-8% of global {{<co2>}} emissions](https://www.iea.org/reports/technology-roadmap-low-carbon-transition-in-the-cement-industry).
+It's also the third largest industrial energy consumer, representing 7% of the global industrial energy use.

 {{< sidenote-content >}}Which refers to the {{< co2 >}} emitted during the production of the materials.{{< /sidenote-content >}}